RoHS: Hazardous materials and the high-tech waste problem

 RoHS and other efforts to reduce hazardous materials in electronics are motivated in part to address the global issue of consumer electronics waste.
 As newer technology arrives at an ever-increasing rate, consumers are discarding their obsolete products sooner than ever.
 This waste ends up in landfills and in countries like China to be "recycled".

 In the fashion-conscious mobile market, 98 million U.S. cell phones took their last call in 2005.
 All told, the EPA estimates that in the U.S. that year, between 1.5 and 1.9 million tons of computers, TVs, VCRs, monitors, cell phones, and other equipment were discarded.
 If all sources of electronic waste are tallied, it could total 50 million tons a year worldwide, according to the UN Environment Programme.

 American electronics sent offshore to countries like Ghana in West Africa under the guise of recycling may be doing more harm than good.
 Not only are adult and child workers in these jobs being poisoned by heavy metals, but these metals are returning to the U.S. "The U.S. right now is shipping large quantities of leaded materials to China, and China is the world's major manufacturing center," Dr. Jeffrey Weidenhamer says, a chemistry professor at Ashland University in Ohio.
 "It's not all that surprising things are coming full circle and now we're getting contaminated products back."

-Changing toxicity perceptions
+Changing disapproval on toxicity

-In addition to the high-tech waste problem, RoHS reflects contemporary research over the past 50 years in biological toxicology that acknowledges the long-term effects of low-level chemical exposure on populations.
+In addition to the high-tech waste problem, RoHS concurs with contemporary research over the past 50 years in biological toxicology that acknowledges the long-term effects of low-level chemical exposure on populations.
 New testing is capable of detecting much smaller concentrations of environmental toxicants.
-Researchers are associating these exposures with neurological, developmental, and reproductive changes.
+Researchers are associating those exposures with neurological, developmental, and reproductive changes.

 RoHS and other environmental laws are in contrast to historical and contemporary law that seek to address only acute toxicology, that is direct exposure to large amounts of toxic substances causing severe injury or death.